sageil/Turbo-esbuild-monorepo-starter-template/README.md

 - `pnpm dev`: Starts nodemon in all packages and services
 - `pnpm test`: Start test suites in all projects within the monorepo
 - `pnpm start`:Starts all packages and components in production mode
-- `pnpm prod`: Creates a production *only* deployments for your services and deployments.
+- `pnpm prod`: Creates a production ***only*** deployments for your services and components.
 This must be followed by `pnpm install` in the root directory of the service or component.
 - `pnpm lint-all`: Start eslint on all projects within the monorepo
-- `pnpm fformat-all`: Start prettier in all projects within the monorepo
+- `pnpm format-all`: Start prettier in all projects within the monorepo
 - `pnpm lint-format`: Start linting and formatting on all projects within the monorepo
 - `pnpm lint-format:fix`: Apply linting and formating fixing on all projects within the monorepo
 - `pnpm format:fix`: Apply prettier formating and applying prettier fixes on all projects within the monorepo

 ### Git hooks

-- *commit-msg* used to validate commit messages using conventional commits
+- **commit-msg** used to validate commit messages using conventional commits
-- *pre-commit* used to run lint staged files
+- **pre-commit** used to run lint staged files
-- *post-merge* used to run pnpm -install and pnpm test-
+- **post-merge** used to run pnpm -install and pnpm test-
-- *post-checkout* used to run pnpm install && pnpm lint-staged
+- **post-checkout** used to run pnpm install && pnpm lint-staged

 ## Tools used to build this starter template